snoopyr/RepData_PeerAssessment1/PA1_template.md

 As instructed, ignoring the missing values in the dataset.

 1. A histogram of the total number of steps taken each day.
-The green line indicates the overall average.

 ```r